Page 6: References & Additional Resources

 The book is the third in a series whose earlier volumes first came out in 1963 and 1986.
 Taking on the period from 1984 to 2003, the book covers a range of topics including teacher research, second-language writing, rhetoric, home and community literacy, workplace literacy, and histories of writing, according to the publisher.
 The chapters, written by experts in the field, address traditional forms of writing instruction as well as emerging software and strategies involving technology.

 The Website surveys a variety of test transformation options available for students struggling with printed texts, for instance for students with visual disabilities.
 Just as these students may need modifications or assistance from technological tools in order to read printed text, the same may be true for their ability to write text, as well.
-This site describes different types of text transformations (such as Text-to-Speech, Video Instruction, Word Prediction, and Speech Recognition), provides evidence for effectiveness, and also lists a variety of links and references on related topics.
+This site describes different types of text transformations (such as Text-to-Speech, Video Instruction, Word Prediction, and Speech Recognition) and provides evidence for effectiveness.

 The page answers two of teachers’ frequently asked questions about writing instruction: How can I support my students’ writing? and What do I do with struggling writers?
 The first question is addressed in terms of grade level, with the site providing specific insights on students in pre-Kindergarten, Kindergarten, and first grade.
 The answer to the second question offers four solutions, including encouraging listening and responding during group reading, scheduling time for students to talk about their writing, teaching strategies in small groups, and celebrating writing accomplishments.